 Oil for shallow frying

-1. The eggplants: Sprinkle the eggplant slices with salt on both sides.
+1. The eggplants: Sprinkle salt over the eggplant slices on both sides.
 Place in a colander, as shown in the photo, and let sweat and drain overnight.
 The next day, pat dry with paper towels and fry in hot oil until golden-brown on both sides.
 Place on paper towels, to adsorb extra oil.
 Keep at room temperature until using, or, in an airtight container in the fridge, for up to 3 days.

 2. The sauce: Preheat the oven to 425F (220C).
 Line a baking sheet pan with baking paper.
-Place the peppers and cherry tomatoes in the pan, in one layer, and sprinkle with salt and pepper.
+Arrange the peppers and cherry tomatoes on, in one layer, and sprinkle with salt and pepper.
 Drizzle 1 Tbs olive oil all over and roast for about 20 minutes, or until the tomatoes and peppers are nicely roasted.
 Let cool a bit and place in a food processor bowl, fitted with the metal blade.
 Add the remaining 1 Tbs of olive oil and process coarsely.
 Taste and adjust seasonings if needed.
 The sauce can be kept, in an airtight container in the fridge, for up to a week.

 3. The patties: Coarsely chop the parsley and scallions in a food processor bowl, fitted with the metal blade.
 Add the cubed meat and process again, to coarsely chop the meat.
 Add the salt and pepper and mix.
 Create 10 medium size oval patties from the mixture.
 Fry in hot oil until the patties are golden-brown on all sides.
 Place on paper towels, to absorb extra fat.
 Keep warm until using.